communitybridge/docs/Login/Login_Signup.md

 ##  **Verify Email**

-When you creeate a new account, an account verification email is sent to your registered email address.
+When you create a new account, an account verification email is sent to your registered email address.
 To verify your account, do the following:

-1. Open your registered Email account and open the email received from Linux Foundations.
+1. Open your registered email account and open the email received from Linux Foundations.
 An example is shown below:

 ![Home screen](./imgs/3.png)